spotinst/help/src/docs/eco/azure-tutorials/view-your-savings.md

 ### Reservation Order Details

-Below the savings over time chart, you can see a table with detailed information about your reserved instances, including your total generated savings at the bottom of the table.
+Below the savings over time chart, you can see a table with detailed information about your reserved instances.

 <img src="/eco/_media/azure-view-your-savings-03a.png" />